mbabynames search ✿

 Indigo Alexander

-Indigo ("noble and strong") with Alexander ("defender of the people").
+Indigo ("deep blue dye") with Alexander ("defender of the people").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Alexander (4 syllables) builds on the shorter Indigo, giving the name forward momentum.

 Indigo ends with an open O sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Indigo James